 12) What is a Mule Transformer?

 Mule transformer is an event instance that refers to a library, org.mule.api.MuleEvent.
-This object carries the message with the event.
+This object carries the message of the event.
 The main aim of the Mule transformer is to create a chain of transformers.

 13) What is an API?

 API is the acronym for Application Programming Interface.
 It is a software interface that allows two applications to interact with each other without any user intervention.

 APIs provide a product or service to communicate with other products and services without having to know how they’re implemented.

 14) What are the features of API?